FarronF/limerick-council-meetings/README.md

 Images in PDFs are currently omitted to ensure searching is easier.
 They will be marked with (Image omitted).
 To view these images you will need to navigate to the meeting

 ## Search Tips
-You must have a github account and be signed in to acc
+You must have a GitHub account and be signed in to use GitHub's search feature

-Using github's search at the top of the page, you can search for words or phrases. e.g.
+Using GitHub's search functionality, you can search for words or phrases. e.g.
 ![example](screenshots/image.png)

 From here you will see various instances where this word appears in documents.